Sparoair: Sparoair III

 Sparoair III utilised a redesigned second-stage motor, and could be launched from the F-4 Phantom II; however, any aircraft capable of launching the Sparrow III AAM could launch the Sparoair.

 The Sparoair III utilised the aircraft's Low Altitude Bombing System (LABS) circuits to initiate launch; the second stage was ignited via a mechanical device armed by the acceleration of the first stage.

 The first Sparoair III was launched on 8 July 1965; it proved a partial failure as the second stage failed to ignite.
 The second launch on 26 May 1966 failed after six seconds of second-stage burn when the vehicle exploded.
 No further launches were undertaken.

+Version table

+The following table summarizes the different configurations: